skalyaanamoorthy/thermostability-transfer/README.md

 Start by installing CUDA if you have not already: https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html.
 At time of writing you will need to get CUDA 11.X in order to be able to install the torch-* requirements.
 If you are on a cluster, make sure you have the cuda module loaded e.g. `module load cuda` as well as any compiler necessary e.g. `module load gcc`.

 Then install Pytorch according to the instructions: https://pytorch.org/get-started/locally/ .
-In most cases, it will suffice to `pip install pytorch`.
+In most cases, it will suffice to `pip install torch`.

 Now you can install the requirements: